Official Government Website

 DEQ provides a smoke forecast when wildfire smoke impacts Idaho.
 This forecast includes possible smoke impacts, air quality advisories, and issued burn bans.

-We coordinate with county, state, tribal, and federal agencies to provide wildfire smoke information on the Idaho Smoke Blog.
+DEQ coordinates with county, state, tribal, and federal agencies to provide wildfire smoke information on the Idaho Smoke Blog.

 The best time to prepare for wildfire smoke is before the wildfire season.
 Take action to protect yourself and reduce your smoke exposure:

-For general health questions about wildfire smoke, contact the Idaho Division of Public Health’s Environmental Health Program Manager at (800) 445-8647, or visit the Department of Health and Welfare Wildfire Smoke page.
+For general health questions about wildfire smoke, contact the Idaho Division of Public Health’s Environmental Health Program Manager at (800) 445-8647, or visit the Idaho Department of Health and Welfare Wildfire Smoke page.

 Versión en Español